-This instruction uses the 7/8" process as an example:
+This instruction uses the 7/8" process as an example.

 - 1. Measure and mark the length of the armor to be removed.
-Suggest a maximum of 4.5m (15ft) per cut, to avoid excessive ripcord accumulation into the mandrel). - 2.
-Using the Jacket removal tool (or knife), strip 76m (3in) off the jacket. - 3.
-Place the cutting tool over the 76m (3in) exposed aluminum armor, and then slowly turn the cutter handle clockwise until the blade is fully engaged with the aluminum armor.
-Note: Armor should be cut on the high end (peak) of the corrugation, not in the valley.
-Rotate cutting tool and tighten handle as needed until the aluminum armor cut. - 4.
-Remove the electrical tape.
+(Suggested a max.
+15ft per cut, to avoid excessive ripcord accumulation into the mandrel). - 2.
+Using the Jacket removal tool (or knife), strip 3" off the jacket as shown in Figure 1&1a. - 3.
+Place the cutting tools (model number HTPT-1-078) over the 3" exposed aluminum armor, and then slowly turn the cutter handle clockwise until the blade is fully engaged with the aluminum armor (Figure 2).
+Note: Armor should be cut on the high end (peak) of the corrugation, not in the valley (see Figure 2a).
+Rotate cutting tool and tighten handle as needed until the aluminum armor cut as shown in Figure 2b. - 4.
+Insert Stop Collar at the edge of the aluminum armor as shown in Figure 3. - 5.
+Remove the electrical tape, shown in Figure 4

 HYBRIFLEX 7/8" Cables have one ripcord.
-Approximately 152mm (6in) of the ripcord is exposed from the factory under the electrical tape.
+(6" of the ripcord is exposed from the factory under the electrical tape).